-It was only hours after I saw this one that I realized that it resembled Martin Gooch’s 2013 comedy, The Search for Simon .
+It took several hours after I saw this one before it finally dawned on me that it resembled Martin Gooch’s 2013 comedy, The Search for Simon .
 After all, both deal with a young man obsessed with events from his childhood that connect him to aliens from outer space.

 And yet there is surprisingly little in common between these two very funny and idiosyncratic films.